english-blog/english-blog.github.io/_posts/2014-04-28-where-do-my-friends-work.md

 I am surprised to see that I have friends working in **313 different companies** across the globe.
 I never realized that I have so many connections and I could use them to help people.
 WOW !!!...
 Find out the power of your connections :)

-Please check and let me know your feedback/suggestions etc.

 **Apologies.
-I deleted all my social accounts and the apps associated.**
+I deleted all my social accounts and the associated apps.**

 Please feel free to implement the idea.